apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     `range(N-1)`.
 This ensures that repeated application of the flattening passes have no additional effect.
-(The attribute shouldn't be deleted entirely, as that would cause a flattened buffer with `N` dimensions and an unflattened buffer with `N` dimensions to have identical representations.)
+(The attribute shouldn't be deleted entirely, as that would cause a flattened rank-`N` buffer and an unflattened rank-`N` buffer to have identical representations.)

 ## Examples